Gabriella Baska

 Nedda Kolosai

 I am an associate professor and psychologist.
-I have been conducting seminars and presentations on educational sciences and leading training in schools and kindergartens at ELTE Faculty of Primary and Pre-School Education since 1999.
-I completed my doctoral studies at ELTE Faculty of Education and Psychology's doctoral school.
+I have been conducting seminars and presentations on educational sciences and leading training in schools and kindergartens at the ELTE Faculty of Primary and Pre-School Education since 1999.
+I completed my doctoral studies at the ELTE Faculty of Education and Psychology's doctoral school.
 Since 2016, I have been heading the research workshop on the mental correlation between children's culture, play culture, childhood, and artistic education methodology.
 Our team is currently focused on creating new cultural playgrounds, researching the opportunities in early childhood education in museums, and studying the correlations between cultural activities and mental health.

 Krisztina Nagy